kubernetes/enhancements/keps/sig-autoscaling/5030-attach-limit-autoscaler/README.md

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

+For CAS:
-Yes.
+- Yes.
 This will simply cause old behaviour to be restored.

+For kube-scheduler:
+- This feature will *not* be enabled until the CAS this feature GAed and meets the version skew requirement, in which case disabling the feature in scheduler will simply cause scheduler to place pods on a node, which does not have CSI driver installed (current behaviour basically).
+Just to make it clearer, although it should never happen - if feature-gate is disabled in scheduler but enabled in CAS, that is not a problem.

 <!--
 Describe the consequences on existing workloads (e.g., if this is a runtime